quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 ---

-#### Plotting Internal Energy vs. \(k_BT\)
-Background context: This involves plotting the internal energy of the system as a function of \(k_B T\) and comparing it with the theoretical prediction given in equation (17.6).
+#### Plotting Internal Energy vs. $k_BT $ Background context: This involves plotting the internal energy of the system as a function of$k_B T$ and comparing it with the theoretical prediction given in equation (17.6).

-:p What is the process for creating a plot of internal energy versus \(k_B T\)?
+:p What is the process for creating a plot of internal energy versus $k_B T$?
 ??x
 To create this plot, run simulations at various temperatures and record the internal energy values.
-Then, plot these values against \(k_B T\).
+Then, plot these values against $k_B T$.
 Compare the resulting curve with the theoretical prediction given in equation (17.6).

 Example code snippet:
 ```java